royqh1979/RedPanda-CPP/docs/detailed-build-win.md

   - `OpenConsole.exe` requires ConPTY, which was introduced in Windows 10 1809.

 Notes for Windows on ARM:
-- Red Panda C++ can be built for ARM64 ABI only on Windows 11 ARM64, while it is supposed (but not tested) to run on Windows 10 ARM64.
+- Red Panda C++ can be built for ARM64 ABI only on Windows 11 ARM64.
+  - Running on Windows 10 ARM64 is no longer supported.
+Installers assume x64 emulation is always available.
+(The native package “Red Panda C++ with LLVM MinGW toolchain” may work.)
   - ARM64EC (“emulation compatible”) host is not supported, i.e., Red Panda C++ cannot be built with ARM64EC toolchain.
   - ARM64EC target is (theoretically) supported, i.e. Red Panda C++ will build ARM64EC binaries if upstream toolchain supports ARM64EC.
 - With the [ARM32 deprecation in Windows 11 Insider Preview Build 25905](https://blogs.windows.com/windows-insider/2023/07/12/announcing-windows-11-insider-preview-build-25905/), ARM32 support will never be added.